How to Start a Podcast and Measure Its Impact in 2021

 For example, a toothpaste brand could have a podcast for a target audience of dental professionals, even though their brand has no obvious tie to the podcasting medium.
 They could have guests on the show to cover emerging research, the latest trends, tools, and techniques in the dental industry.
 They could discuss topics like strategies to get a toddler into brushing their teeth.

 As you can see, a podcast can be suitable for any brand, really.
 Though, it does need to be based in reality and has to be tied into business objectives even though the ROI might not be seen right away.
-John explains:
+Wall explains:

 “The biggest thing in podcasting for a brand is relevance.
 You really have to work hard to find a hook to the podcast content that loops back to your brand and what you do.

-The rest of this article will help you further beef up you case for starting a podcast, but if you want to know more about the benefits of podcasting, check out our post on the 4 Benefits of Podcasting for Brands.
+The rest of this article will help you further beef up your case for starting a podcast, but if you want to know more about the benefits of podcasting, check out our post on the 4 Benefits of Podcasting for Brands.

 Brainstorming Podcast Topics